Below are lots of suggestions for Carnival Party Games and Activities suitable for a Carnival theme party or kid's birthday.

 Here's a great tip from Martha Stewart (see pictures below) for how to create side stalls and booths for the Carnival party games below.
 Just raid your linen closet for colourful sheets, beach towels, and blankets (or pick up some cheap fabric by the roll) and hang these from ropes or clotheslines tied between trees.

 Then you can set up one big prize stall where they can redeem their tokens at the end.
 You can stock the prize table with a whole range of different size prizes and treats with different values (ie a large plush toy could be 10 tokens, whereas smaller items might need only one or two tokens).
 This way they can choose what they win and even leave with several prizes of different value.
-See here for a range of toys and novelties (USA only) which could be used as prizes for these Carnival party games.
+See supplier 5 for a range of toys and novelties which could be used as prizes for these Carnival party games.

 Cut a large picture out of cardboard to act as the target, ex a clown face with a hole for the mouth.
 Then let the kids try to toss bean bags into the clown's mouth from a distance.

 Attach lots of balloons to a cork board and use darts to see how many they can pop.
 Have a stock of spare balloons already blown up so that you can replace any that they pop quickly and easily.
 You can pick up packs of darts and balloons from supplier 3.

 Stack up tin cans in a pyramid and use rubber balls to see if they can knock them down.
 Alternatively you can buy this